 to demonstrate the great diversity of the nature of the Tian Shan mountain system (which is mostly within Kyrgyzstan), from desert to glaciated landscapes;

-to explore various undisturbed (by human activity) inter-relationships between abiotic and biotic ecosystem components (soil, vegetation, geological substrate, relief, and climate) in a strongly continental climate, with seasonal frost and sometimes permafrost;
+to explore various, just slightly disturbed by human activity, interrelationships between abiotic and biotic ecosystem components (soil, vegetation, geological substrate, relief, and climate) in a strongly continental climate, with seasonal frost and sometimes permafrost;

 to discuss the influence of current climate change and its mitigation in relation to the rational use of soil and ecosystems to maintain soil health and achieve sustainable development of human-made ecosystems.